web3-authn/vrf-wasm/README.md

 - ✅ **Generic WASM**: Any WASM-based contract platform
 - 🔄 **Substrate/Polkadot**: With minimal modifications

-### Not Recommended for Contracts
-- ❌ **Full Libraries**: Too large, have global statics, RNG dependencies
-- ❌ **Key Generation**: Should be done off-chain for security
-- ❌ **Proof Creation**: Should be done by oracles/services, not contracts

 ## WASM Compatibility

-All crates are designed for WASM environments:
+Both `vrf-wasm` and `vrf-contract-verify` crates are designed for WASM environments:
 - **No std**: Compatible with no-std environments
 - **No global statics**: Avoids initialization issues
 - **Pure Rust**: No external dependencies on system libraries